DarthKipsu/othello/README.md

 ##### Background

-This game was made on a sudden whim on a Valentine's Day eve in 2014.
-It was completed in a matter of few hours just before midnight.
-No flowers were harmed in making of this game.
+This game was my first practice with test based development and server side coding.
+It was a bigger project than I had anticipated, but fun to make and good experience.

 ##### Browser compatibility